qa-codecademy/mkwd13-js-05-nodejs-basic/G5/Class_03_Events/homework.md

 ## Submission

-Create a single JavaScript file named `homework.js` that includes:
+Create a single JavaScript file that includes:

 1. The Counter class implementation
 2. Example usage with event listeners